Declaring the procurement procedure unsuccessful

 1. The contracting authority shall inform the tenderer or the candidate in writing of the results of the procedure or the participation stage, the lack of success of the procedure, the classification of their tender or request to participate as invalid, the exclusion of an economic operator as well as of the relevant reasons thereof in detail, as soon as possible after the decision to this effect, but within three business days at the latest.

-3. The summary shall be sent, upon request, to the European Commission, the Public Procurement Authority, any other organization authorized to control the procurement procedure or the Hungarian Competition Authority.
-The summary shall be sent to the European Commission via the Minister responsible for public procurements.
+3. The summary shall be sent, upon request, to the European Commission via the Minister responsible for public procurements.

-4. If the contracting authority observes after the sending of the results that the result (or lack of success) was unlawful and the modification provides legal remedy thereto, the contracting authority may modify on one occasion the written summary, where necessary, retract the communication on invalidity, furthermore, rescind the contract already concluded within twenty days from the dispatch of the written summary to the tenderers, in the case of a written summary concerning the participation stage until the expiry of the time limit to submit tenders or, where the initial situation may not be restored anymore, terminate the contract immediately.
+4. If the contracting authority observes after the sending of the results that the result (or lack of success) was unlawful and the modification provides legal remedy thereto, the contracting authority may modify the written summary on one occasion, where necessary, retract the communication on invalidity, furthermore, rescind the contract already concluded within twenty days from the dispatch of the written summary to the tenderers, in the case of a written summary concerning the participation stage until the expiry of the time limit to submit tenders and, additionally, until this time on similarly one occasion, in the case of application of paragraph (4a), or, where the initial situation may not be restored anymore, terminate the contract immediately.
 If the communication on the invalidity of a request to participate is retracted by the contracting authority in the context of the modification, he can send an invitation to tender to the candidate concerned by setting a new time limit for the submission of tenders.
-The contracting authority shall dispatch the modified written summary by fax or electronic means to all tenderers at the same time, without delay.
+The contracting authority shall dispatch the modified written summary to all tenderers at the same time, without delay.

 Preliminary dispute settlement

 1. The following entities may initiate the preliminary dispute settlement: